folkehelseinstituttet/ngs_scripts/gisaid/README.md

 ```
 Import file for BioNumerics is stored at `N:\Virologi\NGS\1-NGS-Analyser\1-Rutine\2-Resultater\SARS-CoV-2\4-GISAIDsubmisjon\BN-import-filer` and is ready for import.

-### Import data into BioNUmerics and update Excel-sheet
+### Import data into BioNumerics and update Excel-sheet
 Open BioNumerics and import the generated import file using the import-template `GISAID`.
 Remember to update the excel sheet that tracks all the submissions with the BN import date.